Creative AI: will it take your job?

 For long machines and creativity have been considered as oxymorons, as creativity has been an entirely human act.
 Now we have AI editing images, writing scripts and even creating trailers for movies!
 Naturally it raises concerns like, how much will AI replace humans or will it completely replace humans.

 How is creative AI helpful?

 Creative AI can help in enhancing and speeding up the process.
-All the data analyzing, research and corrections can be improved with AI involved.
+All the data analysing, research and corrections can be improved with AI involved.
 This leaves more time and energy for brainstorming, ideation and visualizing.

 With the power of AI and machine learning, human understanding and creation can be limitless.
-It can enhance collaboration amongst artists and help them explore more themes and inspiration
+It can enhance collaboration amongst artists and help them explore more themes and inspiration.

 Midjourney is an independent research lab that produces an artificial intelligence program under the same name that creates images from textual descriptions, similar to OpenAI's DALL-E and Stable Diffusion.